Government of Canada / Gouvernement du Canada

 • R.S., 1985, c.
 51 (4th Supp.), s.
 5

-• (1) A party to a proceeding in respect of which this section applies may appear in person or be represented by counsel, but where the party wishes to be represented by counsel, only a person who is referred to in subsection (2) shall represent the party.
+• (1) An individual who is a party to a proceeding in respect of which this section applies may appear in person or be represented by counsel, but if the individual wishes to be represented by counsel, only a person who is referred to in subsection (2) shall represent the individual.

 • Marginal note:Officers of the Court